CastielWong/Laboratory/DevOps/Kubernetes/README.md

 A nested object, such as the `Pod` being part of a `Deployment`, retains its `metadata` and `spec` and loses the `apiVersion` and `kind` - both being replaced by `template`.
 In `spec.template.spec`, it defines the desired state of the `Pod`, for whose `Pod` creates a single container running the `nginx:1.15.11` image from Docker Hub.

 Once the Deployment object is created, the Kubernetes system attaches the `status` field to the object and populates it with all necessary status fields.

+## Access Control
+To access and manage Kubernetes resources or objects in the cluster, it's needed to access a specific API endpoint on the API server.
+Each access request goes through the following access control stages:
+1. Authentication: Logs in a user
+2. Authorization: Authorizes the API requests submitted by the authenticated user
+3. Admission Control: Software modules that validate and/or modify user requests based

+### Authentication
+Kubernetes uses a series of authentication modules:
+- X509 Client Certificates:
+  To enable client certificate authentication, it's needed to reference a file containing one or more certificate authorities by passing the `--client-ca-file=SOMEFILE` option to the API server.
+  The certificate authorities mentioned in the file would validate the client certificates presented by users to the API server.
+- Static Token File:
+  Passing a file containing pre-defined bearer tokens with the `--token-auth-file=SOMEFILE` option to the API server.
+  Currently, these tokens would last indefinitely, and they cannot be changed without restarting the API server.
+- Bootstrap Tokens:
+  Tokens used for bootstrapping new Kubernetes clusters.
+- Service Account Tokens:
+  Automatically enabled authenticators that use signed bearer tokens to verify requests.
+  These tokens get attached to Pods using the ServiceAccount Admission Controller, which allows in-cluster processes to talk to the API server.
+- OpenID Connect Tokens:
+  OpenID Connect helps to connect with OAuth2 providers, such as Azure Active Directory, Salesforce, and Google, to offload the authentication to external services.
+- Webhook Token Authentication:
+  With Webhook-based authentication, verification of bearer tokens can be offloaded to a remote service.
+- Authenticating Proxy:
+  Allows for the programming of additional authentication logic.

+### Authorization
+- Node
+- ABAC (Attribute-Based Access Control)
+- Webhook
+- RBAC (Role-BasedAccess Control)
+  - Role: grants access to resources within a specific Namespace
+  - ClusterRole: grants the same permissions as Role does, but its scope is cluster-wide

 ## Reference